 The most important task in this troubleshooting is to check the fuel pressure.
 To check the fuel pressure, you will need a manual fuel pressure tester with the correct adapters to fit your fuel rail or fuel hose.
 Have a friend check the fuel pressure while you cycle the ignition.
 The fuel pump should normally prime about 10 seconds after you turn on the ignition.
 Start your car to check the fuel pressure.

 If you are not getting fuel pressure, you should diagnose the following parts:

 - Fuel pump wirings

 - Fuel pressure regulator

-- Internal leak inside fuel tank on fuel pressure hose
+- An internal leak inside fuel tank on the fuel pressure hose

 Recommended Tools to Fix P0190

 - Read the trouble code memory: FOXWELL NT301 Scan Tool.
 For advanced troubleshooting, you may need a more advanced code scanner.

 - Car battery charger: NOCO Genius G3500 6V/12V Smart Battery Charger

 - To measure the wires/fuel pressure sensor: Digital multimeter